costoffreedom/costoffreedom-book/book/architectonics-of-power/the-burden-of-journalism.md

 call it a job, because its cost has been so high in comparison with the rewards.
 High for our lives, precarious and submitted to media that don't even deserve our attention.
-High for the profession itself, which we happen to sometimes soil with doubtful deontological hygiene , or even worse, mimeticism.</p>
+High for the profession itself, which we happen to sometimes soil with doubtful deontological hygiene, or even worse, mimeticism.</p>

 <p>Dealing with a less and less united journalism practice and even
 definition, reporters and information collectors are getting more and